gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-2-0-0.rst

    :alt: Screenshot of the new onboarding UI
    :width: 48%
 |
-The new onboarding screen uses the global UI customisation options.
-You can discard the old screen specific customisations.
+The new onboarding screen uses the global UI customization options.
+You can discard the old screen specific customizations.

-Images and text are onboarding page specific and need to be customised for each page.
+Images and text are onboarding page specific and need to be customized for each page.

-Here you can find the detailed description on how to customise this screen. **TODO: add link to the customisation guide**
+Here you can find the detailed description on how to customize this screen. **TODO: add link to the customisation guide**

 Breaking Changes